This page describes how GM's should set up encounters in Epic Path. It's important to read, because it's not the same as a typical Pathfinder game.

 Strong effects should either allow a saving throw at the end of the afflicted player's turn every round, or they should automatically reduce themselves to the moderate condition in their array after 1 round.
 Since the typical fight only lasts 3 rounds, it is overly punitive to keep a player disabled by a strong status for more than a round or two.
 It's also a good idea to include alternate ways to avoid the second saving throw (such as breaking line of sight from the monster causing it) to allow players with a particularly low save a chance to avoid the worst of the effects.

 Take a look at the Status Conditions page for more information on this topic.

-The rules for applying a template or role to a monster are detailed on the Monster Templates and Roles page.
+The rules for applying a pattern or role to a monster are detailed on the Monster Patterns and Roles page.